 Aria Health Physicians Reach Procedural Milestone

-The advanced computer-controlled technology from Stereotaxis allows Aria's electrophysiologists Bradley Bacik, DO, Roger A. Marinchak MD, and Scott Spielman, MD, to treat common and complex cardiac arrhythmias with a great degree of safety, precision, and efficiency.
+The advanced computer-controlled technology from Stereotaxis allows physicians to treat common and complex cardiac arrhythmias with a great degree of safety, precision, and efficiency.
 The physician uses sophisticated software to draw a highly detailed 3D map of the diseased cardiac tissue, and drive powerful magnets positioned near the patient.
-Following the map, the magnets steer a soft catheter gently through the patient's cardiac anatomy by guiding the catheter's magnetic tip.
+Following the map, the magnets steer a soft catheter gently through the patient’s cardiac anatomy by guiding the catheter’s magnetic tip.
 As a result, the patient is exposed to up to 60% less damaging X-ray radiation.
-There's also ten times less chance of major complications, such as perforation of the heart.
+There’s also a 10x less chance of major complications, such as perforation of the heart.

 “This is one of many cutting edge technologies available at the Heart Center at Aria Health-Torresdale,” said Dr. Bacik.
 “We’ve been able to make tremendous advances, achieving unparalleled levels of success and safety for our patients.”